Research Themes of PoreLab

 These processes are studied both in simple table top-models and by algorithmic models that reproduce the many patterns observed in the laboratory.
 There are also some geological realizations of these patterns.
 As the deformation rates increase, different forces come into play.
 First, viscous forces will qualitatively change the displacement patterns by gradually de-mobilizing the Coulomb friction.

-THEME 3: STEADY-STATE PROPERTIES OF FLOW IN POROUS MEDIA
+THEME 3: EXPERIMENTAL CHARACTERIZATION OF IMMISCIBLE TWO-PHASE FLOW IN POROUS MEDIA

 THEME 5: THERMODYNAMIC DRIVING FORCES